-- Reasoning in Ambiguous Contexts – Judgment in ambiguous, risky, and uncertain contexts
+- Ambiguous Contexts – Judgment in ambiguous, risky, and uncertain contexts

-- Reasoning in Precise Contexts – Judgment in precisely defined, logically rigorous contexts
+- Precise Contexts – Judgment in precisely defined, logically rigorous contexts

 - Problem Analysis – Accurate identification of the problem and decision-critical elements

-- Reasoning in Quantitative Contexts – Judgment using numerical and quantitative information
+- Quantitative Contexts – Judgment using numerical and quantitative information

 - Evaluating Alternatives – Assessing opinions, options, priorities, and the strength of arguments

-- Each professional mindset attribute is scored on 40-point scale divided into three qualitative categories: Not Manifested, Positive, Strong Positive.
+- Each professional mindset attribute is scored on a 40-point scale divided into three qualitative categories (Not Manifested, Positive, Strong Positive).